paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 ## Unresolved Questions and Bikeshedding

-Defaults need to be decided and defined.
+* Defaults need to be decided and defined.

+* WebSphere Liberty is not open source and is subject to a commercial license.
+How can we deal with that in a Paketo buildpack?

+* What are the API specifications for the automation tooling to check for new releases and create a PR?

 {{REMOVE THIS SECTION BEFORE RATIFICATION!}}